rsanjabi/narratives/README.md

 # narratives
 A fanworks recommender system.
 Pulls data from Archive of Our Own, including named kudos for works, to create an implicit, item-to-item recommendation.
 Currently only a sub-network of works have been scraped.
-See web page for details.
+See the web page for details.

 Elements of architecture:
 * Scrapes a list of all fandoms (not currently used for scraping meta-data, but future releases will use this list for determining what to scrape next)